- Fall: May 1

 - Operations and Supply Chain Management (3 U.S. semester credit hours): This course introduces business operation and supply chain management.
 Both operations and supply chain management are the primary functions of every company and organization.
 In this age of rapid globalization and fast moving information, operations and supply chain management are the keys to improving company profitability and sustainability.
 It is crucial for the success of a company and its customers, therefore no one should underestimate its importance.

-- Exploring Community & Culture in a Global Context (3 U.S. semester credit hours): In addition to required and elective courses, Alliance students may participate in an exciting online course with a global cohort from IFSA-Butler locations around the world.
-Enrolling in this course brings your course load to, or above, 18 U.S. semester credit hours and requires approval from your study abroad advisor.
-Through a creative online format, this course facilitates active engagement with your host community, exploration of cultural identity and examination of diversity in the context of political, economic and sociocultural structures.
+- Exploring Community & Culture in a Global Context (3 U.S. semester credit hours): Through a creative asynchronous online format, this course facilitates active engagement with your host community, exploration of cultural identity and examination of diversity in the context of political, economic and sociocultural structures.
 Students cover topics such as intercultural communication skills, intercultural learning theories, tools for intercultural analysis and the development of personal strategies for engaging with differences of any kind following the study abroad experience.
-This course is ideal for students who seek transferable skills and specific competencies for successful work in the global marketplace.
-The asynchronous course format allows you to take part in online discussions, post responses, review peer contributions, submit your assignments, read materials and watch instructor videos at the time of day (or night) that best suits your personal schedule.
+This course is ideal for students seeking transferable skills and specific competencies for success in the global marketplace.
+Depending on your chosen IFSA program, this course may be taken as a part of or in addition to your full credit load.
+Home institution approval is required for enrollment.

 In Shanghai, students have the opportunity to participate in a part-time, credit-bearing internship at sites that may include Chinese and foreign businesses, NGOs, and government organizations.
 The placement process begins with the submission of the Field Component Intent Form upon acceptance into the program and typically concludes with an in-person interview in China.